UniversalDependencies/docs/_yue/index.md

 * The following relation types are not used in Cantonese at all:
   [expl](), [fixed]()

----
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.

----

 ## Treebanks

 There is 1 Cantonese UD treebank: